Changes coming on 1 October.

-• The price cap will still be lower than the government’s Energy Price Guarantee (EPG).
+• The price cap will continue to determine energy prices.
+The government’s Energy Price Guarantee ends 31 March 2024.

 Price cap

-From 1 October the price per kilowatt hour (KWh) for customers on the default tariff will be 27.35p per KWh for electricity and 6.89p per KWh for gas.
-The daily standing charge will increase to 53.37p for electricity and 29.62p for gas.
+From 1 April the unit price per kilowatt hour (KWh) for customers on the default tariff will be 24.50p for electricity and 6.04p for gas.
+The daily standing charge will change to 60.10p for electricity and 31.43p for gas.

-The specific unit rates each customer sees will vary by region, how you pay your bill and type of meter installed.
+The specific standing charges and unit rates each customer sees will vary by region, how you pay your bill and type of meter installed.
 This is to reflect the different costs to suppliers of providing energy to homes and servicing the different payment methods.
-The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations (25 August 2023).
+The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations.

 EBSS

+This scheme has ended.
 The government’s EBSS was the £400 energy bill discount that you received in monthly instalments from October 2022 to March 2023.
-On 31 March the EBSS came to an end, so from 1 April you no longer get £66 or £67 a month towards your energy bills.
+On 31 March 2023 the EBSS came to an end, so from 1 April 2023 you no longer get £66 or £67 a month towards your energy bills.

 EPG

 The government’s Energy Price Guarantee (EPG) is a discount that aims to keep the average household bill below £2,500 (October 2022 to June 2023).
-Since 1 July the price cap has been below the EPG threshold (£3,000 July 2023 to March 2024) meaning that the price cap determines customer’s energy bills.
+Since 1 July 2023 the price cap has been below the EPG threshold (£3,000 July 2023 to March 2024) meaning that the price cap determines customer’s energy bills.
+The EPG ends on 31 March 2024.

 Learn more about the EPG and EBSS.